Grilled Shrimp Cobb Salad

 • Cotija cheese: This Mexican cheese crumbles nicely and adds a salty topping to the salad.
 You can substitute Parmesan or Romano cheese, and even feta will work.

-• Cilantro Lime Ranch Dressing: Add a bit of Southwestern flair to the salad with this creamy homemade dressing that even has light, keto, and dairy-free options.
+• Jalapeno Ranch Dressing: Add a bit of Southwestern flair to the salad with this creamy homemade dressing that even has light, keto, and dairy-free options.

 Time Saving Tip